In March 2011 I defended my PhD thesis entitled

 We have designed an appropriate representation of spreadsheet models, including the fundamental

-notions of formula and references.
+notions of formola and references.
 For these models and their instances, we have designed coupled

-transformation rules that cover specific spreadsheet evolution steps, such as the insertion of
+transformation roles that cover specific spreadsheet evolution steps, such as the insertion of

 columns in all occurrences of a repeated block of cells.
-Each model-level transformation rule is
+Each model-level transformation role is

-coupled with instance level migration rules from the source to the target model and vice versa.
+coupled with instance level migration roles from the source to the target model and vice versa.

-These coupled rules can be composed to create compound transformations at the model level
+These coupled roles can be composed to create compound transformations at the model level

 inducing compound transformations at the instance level.
 This approach guarantees safe evolution